Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) are highly dependent on each other;

-c) are less dependent on each other;
+c) depend less on each other;

-d) are not connected by a common tier;
+d) not connected by a common tier;

-e) mosaically alternate in space;
+e) alternate mosaically in space;

-f) a + c + d + e;
+f) a + c + d + d;

 g) a + b + d + e.